xray-imaging/DMagic/doc/source/demo/doc.demo.dm.rst

 Data Management
 ===============

-This section contains examples of data management scripts.
+This section contains examples on how to implement various data management tasks.

 .. rubric:: **Data Management Examples:**